 This course is designed to give students the opportunity to study a musical instrument or voice with a private instructor.
 All skill levels are welcome to enroll in this course.
 Students must provide their own instruments with the exception of keyboard instruments.
+Majors only.
+Others with permission.
 Contact Hours: (0,2)